leovcunha/movie-recom/README.md

 Implementation of a netflix-like recommendation system

-* User chooses 5 movies he watched and liked from a list
+## 'User' Requirements
 * Based on previous info the system will recommend to user some movies to watch
+* enter the site and login with email
+* see a table of popular movies and rank at least 10 movies he watched
+* after saving , system will calculate recommendations based on user prefs and show him

-## Overall architecture
+## Design / architecture decisions

 Microservice-based

-## Stack
+## Technologies

 **Frontend:**
-React stack
+React
+Axios
+Webpack
+HTML/CSS

 **Backend:**
 MovieDB API